w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 I like how McMullin paraphrases Kuhn:

-> "... later theories solve more puzzles than earlieir ones, or (to put this in a different idiom) they predict better.
+> "...later theories solve more puzzles than earlier ones, or (to put this in a different idiom) they predict better.
 But there is... no reason to think that successive theories approximate more and more closely to the truth."
 Nonetheless the "values a good theory is expected to embody enable comparisons to be made, even when the rival theories are incommensurable".[^14]

 Penrose quips: